-Ref Non-Compliance TT1 The Traffic Management Plan notes that the haulage contractor will prepare and implement a CTMP for oversized overmass vehicle movements, which was not available at the time of the audit.
-TT2 Copies of oversized vehicle permits were not available at the time of the audit.
-BIO8 No evidence was available at the time of the audit that confirmed machinery or personnel avoid entering areas of significant weed infestations.
-BIO9 Evidence of weed control for the project was not available at the time of the audit.
+Ref Non-Compliance selection of all electrical equipment is to minimise EMF levels and comply with International Commission on Non-Ionizing Radiation Protection (ICNIRP) reference levels.
+HR6 No evidence was available at the time of the audit to confirm that all Project staff have been trained spill response.
+AQ2 Evidence was not available at the time of the audit to confirm dust mitigation controls are implemented during the loading and unloading of materials.
+AQ 5 Evidence was not available at the time of the audit to confirm that management of cumulative dust impacts has been considered between AGL and WOAOW project team.
+BIO8 Evidence was not available at the time of the audit that confirm machinery or personnel avoided entering areas of significant weed infestations.
+BIO10 Evidence of weed disposal and management was not available at the time of the audit.
 BIO10 The EMS notes that the CEMP will detail the procedures for management of weeds on the development site, however a copy of the CEMP was not available at the time of the audit.
-BIO11 Evidence was not available at the time of the audit to confirm that vehicle and machinery hygiene measures have been applied during construction.
 BIO12 The EMS notes the CEMP will provide a protocol for construction vehicles driving to and from site to prevent the spread or introduction diseases, however a copy of the CEMP was not available at the time of the audit.
-V1 Detailed designs for the project were not available at the time of the audit to confirm that retention and enhancement of existing landscape features (areas of scrub, individual trees) was considered.
-V 2 Detailed designs that confirm colour proposed for permanent infrastructure were not available at the time of the audit.
-V 3 Detailed designs that confirm the consideration of minimal use of reflective surfaces was not available at the time of the audit.
-SE 3 Evidence was not available at the time of audit to confirm that consultation has occurred with local tourist accommodation providers to identify peak tourist periods and consider timing of these periods in the planning of non-time-critical construction activities. l 2 No evidence was available at the time of the audit to confirm that AGL has consulted with Ausgrid regarding continued supply as a result of the project.
+W 3 Erosion and sediment controls were not in place for all temporary stockpiles established for the Project.
+SE 3 Evidence was not available at the time of audit to confirm that consultation has occurred with local tourist accommodation providers to identify peak tourist periods and consider timing of these periods in the planning of non-time-critical construction activities. l 2 No evidence was available at the time of the audit to confirm that AGLM has consulted with Ausgrid regarding continued supply as a result of the Project.
 CL1 A process to review and update management measures if any other development commences in proximity to the Project is not included in any management plan for the Project.

-3.5 ENVIRONMENTAL PERFORMANCE
+3.6 ENVIRONMENTAL PERFORMANCE

-3.5.1 Site Inspection Summary
+3.6.1 Site Inspection Summary

-The site inspection of 22 December 2022 included a review of the site of the Decoupling Works component of SSD 8889679, as shown on Figure 1.
-Development of other components of the SSD 8889679 project had not commenced during the audit period.
+The site inspection of 4 July 2023 included a review of the site of the Decoupling Works component of SSD 8889679, as shown on Figure 1.
+Development of other Stages of the SSD 8889679 Project had not commenced during the audit period.
 Selected images taken during the site inspection are included as Appendix F.

-The site inspection found that the Decoupling Works construction site is being maintained to a high standard, with clear delineation of project work areas.
+The site inspection found that the Decoupling Works construction site is being maintained well, with clear delineation of project work areas in the field.
 Waste generated from the project is being segregated into separate skip bins for removal from site.
-Waste Management for the project is further described in Section 3.5.3.
+Waste management for the Project is further described in Section 3.6.3.
+Erosion and sediment controls in place to manage runoff from disturbed areas were found to be being implemented generally in accordance with the approved Project plans, with the exception of a stockpile area established during the current audit period (see Section 3.5).

-Chemicals being used for the project are stored in appropriate bunded areas and suitable equipment to respond to any spills or fires on site were identified during the site inspection.
-This included portable fire extinguishers which are tagged six monthly.
+Chemicals being used for the Project were observed to be stored in appropriate bunded areas within the site laydown area at the time of audit, with suitable equipment to respond to any spills also available and signposted for use by Project personnel.
+This included portable fire extinguishers and fire blankets which are tagged six monthly and availability of a watercart and/or water trailer during the audit period.

-3.5.2 Environmental Management Documents
+3.6.2 Environmental Management Documents

-The adequacy of AGL environmental management documents for the project and the implementation of these plans was reviewed as a component of this IEA.
+The adequacy of AGL environmental management documents for the Project and the implementation of these plans was reviewed as a component of this IEA.